Emplea-do/emplea_do/Readme.md

 1. Run the `init.sh` script in the root path of the project.
 This will run the command lines tools necessary to run migrations (Mac users may need to restart the terminal Window to detect the new changes)

-2. Open the solution and compile the the `Migrations` project
+2. Open the solution and compile the `Migrations` project

 3. On the terminal/command line, go to "Migrations/Scripts/" folder and run the `up.sh` script.
 This should have two effects:
     - Create mydb.db database file (which is a SQLite database) in the root folder